kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-3-build-clean-jekyll.markdown

 There is a gulp plugin for Jekyll, but it’s alpha and was blacklisted, because it’s not needed as you can run shell tasks with node.
 But I have to send the `done` status, when the task is finished.

 All this task is doing is running `jekyll build` with some options.
 I use `app` as the source folder, `build/development` as the target and point to my `_config.yml`.

+## Conclusion
+This concludes the third part of my series *Introduction to Gulp.js*.
+We learned how to run files in a specified order with `run-sequence`, how to delete files and folders and how to execute a shell task like Jekyll.